 How can I start an uncontested divorce in Illinois?

 First, it depends what is meant by “start.”
 For the purpose of this article, I’ll assume it means filing a case.

 Filing a case is pretty easy.
-You need a cover sheet, a petition for dissolution, and a few other things.
+You need petition for dissolution, and maybe a few other things.
 To be frank, if your case is uncontested, it hardly matters what is on the petition.

 So if you think I’m saying that starting a case is no big deal, you’re right.
 It’s nothing.
 So in a way, asking how to start an uncontested divorce in Illinois is asking the wrong question.
 Because when you focus on starting a case, you are focusing on the least important part of a case.

 When you retain an uncontested divorce lawyer in Illinois, you don’t need to worry about how a case is started.
 It’s not a big deal.

 Do I have to get my spouse served?

 This question is so popular, and I understand why.
 People have images of a burly guy tracking someone down, shoving paper in their face, and exclaiming “You’ve been served!”

 What’s being served in cases like that is something called a “summons.”
 But in a uncontested divorce – which is one by agreement – the other party need not be served a summons.
 That’s because they will voluntarily sign a document that makes a summons unnecessary.
 Long story short, an uncontested divorce in Illinois does not require the other person to be “served” as you might expect, but instead, your spouse will voluntarily participate in the case.